StefanoMastella/DIY_MEMS_SPL_Meter/README.md

 Work in progress...

-Comming soon: 3D model, Type 1 SPL Meter comparisons and a Youtube Tutorial
+Coming soon: 3D model, Type 1 SPL Meter comparisons and a Youtube Tutorial